August 19, 2017

 I’ve outlined causes and the prognosis here.
 This post prescribes the specific remedies.

-The theory of the remedy
+The theory for the remedy

 Added on 20 April 2018: By now I have a clear theory of the remedy.
 And that is pretty similar to the concept which underpinned my cure for RSI.
 THE BODY IS AN EXTREMELY DYNAMIC entity.
 Imagine 200 bones that would otherwise fall apart, being tied together with hundreds of thousands of muscles and nerves.
 The body has an EXTREMELY SENSITIVE micro-adjustment mechanism.
 Every force you apply interacts with ALL parts of the body (including organs) in some way or other.
 Everything adjusts all the time.
 This is totally dynamic.